 A lot of people talk about reframing situations, but not a lot of people know how to do it.
 Today we will look at 7 situations and explore how to reframe negative situations.

 I have been blogging lately about self talk, to be clear, I am talking about the inner sound track of your mind.
 Unfortunately, a majority of people have a negative sound track that plays over and over in their head.
-That mean, confidence assassin (I call mine Wilhemina, or Willie) has easy access to you and always seems to get your attention and make you doubt yourself.
-Your inner confidence assassin knows all your secrets and she knows the best buttons to push to prevent you from being powerful.
+That means, your inner critic (I call mine Wilhemina, or Willie) has easy access to you and always seems to get your attention and make you doubt yourself.
+Your inner critic knows all your secrets and she knows the best buttons to push to prevent you from being powerful.
 She is a liar, but she can be persuasive.

 Most of the things that I hear from my negative self talk I would never dream of saying to anyone else.
 And I certainly wouldn’t allow anybody else to talk to me that way!
 And yet Wilhemina persists.